itajaja/markdawn/README.md

 # markdawn
-(multi)markdown for paged documents.
+markdown for paged documents.
 Outputs to pdf

 ## Usage